Hildale, Utah

 Hildale is a city in Washington County, Utah, United States.
 The population was 1,127 at the 2020 census.

 Hildale is located on the border of Utah and Arizona.
+It is notable for its history as a colony of Mormon polygamists.

 History

-Hildale, formerly known as Short Creek Community, was founded in 1913 by members of the Council of Friends, a breakaway group from the Salt Lake City-based the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Hildale, formerly known as Short Creek Community, was founded in 1913 by members of the Council of Friends, a breakaway group from the Salt Lake City–based Church of Jesus Christ of Latter-day Saints (LDS Church).
+Hildale and its border city of Colorado City, Arizona, have an interwoven history with their shared claims of "Short Creek."